HealthShare NSW Accounts Payable

 Invoices are placed on hold when they do not quote a valid purchase order number or contain information that is inconsistent with the original purchase order, such as a variance in price or quantity.
 Invoices will also be placed on hold if the goods or services haven’t been received and acknowledged, or if authorisation for payment has not been received from the relevant health agency.

-Health agencies and their employees have two responsibilities in ensuring invoices can be processed for payment:
+Health entities and their employees have the following responsibility to ensure invoices can be processed for payment:

 How will I know if there is a problem with my invoice and it cannot be processed?

 If an invoice you have submitted cannot be processed you will receive an email notification advising you of the steps required to ensure the invoice can be processed.
 Often, all that is required is for you to make slight amendments to the invoice and resubmit to Accounts Payable.

 How can I find out the status of an invoice?

 Suppliers with access to the NSWH Supplier Portal can find out the status of their invoice by logging into the portal and selecting the ‘Invoice Inquiry’ responsibility, see NSWH Supplier Portal Quick Reference Guide for help.

 Alternatively, contact Accounts Payable by email or phone to confirm the status of your invoice (see Question: How do I contact Accounts Payable if I need advice about an outstanding invoice?).